Research Faculty #68

 Contact Information

-Research Information
+Research Interest

 Our lab integrates comparative genomics, molecular developmental biology and evolutionary biology to study plant form.
 We are interested in the how different morphologies evolve in plants, as well as the functional significance of morphological differences between species.

-Our main model organisms for this include the Leguminosae (floral morphology) and black cottonwood, Populus trichocarpa (adaptive evolution of trees).
+Our model organisms for this include the Leguminosae (floral morphology) and black cottonwood, Populus trichocarpa (adaptive evolution of trees).
 Next generation sequencing of whole genomes and transcriptomes is an important part of our work.

 Graduate students (PhD)